Skip to main content

 kubectl apply -f hello-proj.yaml

-You should quickly see the hello-world Application healthy and synced in the Argo CD dashboard.
+The hello-world Application should appear healthy and synced in the dashboard shortly.

 Hello world synced

-• Push the Wasm component to ghcr.io as an OCI artifact under your namespace
+2. Pushes the component to GHCR as an OCI artifact under your namespace

 - name: Update image tag in Kubernetes manifest